becarpenter/book6/CONTRIBUTING.md

 Contributors may edit their own and other contributions.
 However, significant changes should first be discussed using the issue tracker.
 That isn't necessary for spelling mistakes, grammar problems, or small nits.
 GitHub PRs will be used when necessary (i.e., where the changes need review).
 The goal is to achieve IETF-style rough consensus on the content.
 A typical tie-breaker argument is "I have deployed this and it works well."

 Preferably, a contribution will be a complete section.
-There will be a naming convention for files, based on the table of contents, so that some clever person can write a script to generate the whole book from the repo.
-See the [basic template](99.%20Chapter%20Template).
+There is a naming convention for files, based on the table of contents, so that some clever person can write a script to generate the whole book from the repo.
+See the [basic chapter template](99.%20Chapter%20Template) and follow it carefully.
+Please create a separate file for each section within the folder for its chapter.
+Also add previous/next/contents links as shown in the template.
+(If anyone knows how to automate those links, please tell us!)

 Note that contributions MUST be original writing unless the contributor has the legal right to submit the material under the agreed license (see [LICENSE.md](LICENSE.md)).